cmda-bt/fe-course-21-22/README.md

 ## Program overview

 Each week we discuss a different topic within the field of Front-end development (FED).
+You can find the details with respect to homework | topics | resources and more in the week-**number**.md files.

 * **Week1**: Getting started || Refresh FED knowledge || Folder structure
 * **Week2**: Progressive Enhancement || Code Plan || Start writing code for Job story (From Project Tech course)